Justice for Passengers Injured in Cruise Ship Accidents

-Knowledgeable accident lawyers skillfully handle the complexities of a commercial boat or cruise ship injury claim
+Our accident lawyers understand the complexities of a commercial boat or cruise ship injury claim

 Recreational boating is a popular lifestyle activity in Florida.
 And the U.S. cruise ship industry is big business, generating nearly $38 billion in revenue annually, while enticing more than 20 million people to jump on board each year.
 Unfortunately, with these vast numbers, accidents and injuries are inevitable.
 Florida leads the country in boating accidents, and cruise ship injuries, accidents and illnesses occur with alarming frequency.
 Victims of cruise ship accidents must carefully select an attorney with the knowledge and resources necessary to litigate these complex claims.
 Familiarity with maritime and admiralty law is essential, as well as an understanding of how federal and Florida state law applies to these time-sensitive cases.
-The accomplished Boca Raton boating accident attorneys at Osborne & Associates Law Firm, P.A. possess the experience and skill to aggressively pursue a boating or cruise ship injury claim.
+Accident attorneys from Osborne & Francis Law Firm, PLLC possess the experience and skill to aggressively pursue a boating or cruise ship injury claim.

 Who is responsible for boating and cruise ship accident injuries?